Karasp1980/bunnyland/README.md

 ### Database Schema

 All the models have been set up in a separate DRF repository.
 Click [here](https://github.com/Karasp1980/drf-backend) to view the repository or [here](bunnyland-drf.herokuapp.com) to view the deployed API.
-The database schema can be seen here:
+The database schema was created using dbdiagram [here](dbdiagram.io) and can be seen here:
 [Database schema]((images/databaseschema.png))